mathiasdahl/shell-underscore/README.md

 (add-hook 'shell-mode-hook #'my-shell-hook)
 ```

-To just try it out manually, after putting the file in the load path, do this:
+To just try it out manually, do this:

 ```
 M-x shell RET
-M-x load-library RET shell-underscore RET
+M-x load-file RET path/to/shell-underscore.el RET
 M-x shell-underscore-mode
 ```

 This will enable shell-underscore-mode in your current shell mode session.

+## Limitations

+- Only one use of `_' per command invocation is supported.
+- In case you are working with real files named `_' or `_x', this mode might not be for you...
+- Only works with GNU/Linux or Unix like file systems since it is assumed there is a /tmp folder.